peteroupc/peteroupc.github.io/colorgen.md

 A second, more complicated technique is called [_color quantization_](https://en.wikipedia.org/wiki/Color_quantization), where the collection of colors is reduced to a small set of colors (for example, ten to twenty).
 The quantization algorithm is too complicated to discuss in the document.
 Again, for best results, color quantization needs to be carried out with [_linearized RGB colors_](#sRGB_and_Linearized_RGB).

 A third technique is called _histogram binning_.
-To find the dominant colors using this technique (which is independent of color space):
+To find the dominant colors using this technique (which is independent of color model):

-- Generate a list of colors that cover the color space well.
+- Generate a list of colors that cover the space of colors well.
 This is the _color palette_.
 A good example is the list of ["web-safe colors"](https://peteroupc.github.io/html3dutil/tutorial-colors.html#What_Do_Some_Colors_Look_Like).
 - Create a list with as many zeros as the number of colors in the palette.
 This is the _histogram_.
 - For each color in the collection of colors, find the [nearest color](#Color_Difference_and_Nearest_Colors) in the color palette to that pixel's color, and add 1 to the nearest color's corresponding value in the histogram.
 - Find the color or colors in the color palette with the highest histogram values, and return those colors as the dominant colors in the image.